Chad Kackert

 Charles Kackert (born September 15, 1986) is an American former professional football running back who played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at New Hampshire.
 He was also a member of the Jacksonville Jaguars of the National Football League (NFL).

-Early years and college career
+Early life and college

-Kackert played for Grace Brethren High School in Simi Valley, California where his 3,437 yards rushing as a senior in 2004 rank #5 all-time in California high school football history.
+Kackert played for Grace Brethren High School in Simi Valley, California, where his 3,437 yards rushing as a senior in 2004 rank #5 all-time in California high school football history.
 He was recruited by offensive coordinator Chip Kelly to play for the University of New Hampshire.
 While at UNH, he rushed for 2,587 career yards (#7 all-time at UNH) on 462 carries.
 As a senior in 2009, Kackert was All-CAA Second-team and earned the University's Bob Demers 12th Player Award after gaining 780 rushing yards and scoring 10 rushing TDs.

 Professional career

 Combine

 Kackert didn't perform at the NFL Combine (due to not getting an invite) but his performance at Jimmy Kibble's combine allowed him to get a tryout with the Jacksonville Jaguars which signed him to their practice squad.